Skip to main content

 Stored Procedure Example

-The registrar wants a single call to register a student for a course and log the action.
+Operations wants a single call to place a simple order and log the action.

 )